Mathematics & Computer Science

 Complete one writing-intensive course.

-Core Courses in Mathematics (37)
+Core Courses in Applied Mathematics (31)

 Required for all Applied Mathematics Majors, B.S.